 Here are 5 types of dental emergencies and the signs that you are in need of dental care.
 For additional tips, take a look at our previous post on what to do during a dental emergency.

-- A tooth or teeth that is damaged by cracking, chipping or other breakage can be very painful.
+- A chipped or cracked tooth can be very painful.
 It’s a good idea to seek emergency care to limit further damage.

 - Sudden trauma from sports or accidental contact can result in lost teeth.
 Shorewood Dental recommends only holding the tooth by the crown, rinsing is under cool water, then storing in a glass of milk or the inside of your cheek to preserve it.
 Then seek immediate care from a dentist.